MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_compression_information.md

 ### -field ChunkShift

 The log, base 2, of the number of bytes in a chunk.
-In other words, the size in bytes of the chunk is 2 ** <b>ChunkShift</b>, or (1 &lt;&lt; <b>ChunkShift</b>).
+In other words, the size in bytes of the chunk is 2 ** <b>ChunkShift</b>, or (1 << <b>ChunkShift</b>).

 ### -field ClusterShift

 The log, base 2, of the minimum number of clusters by which compression must reduce the size of the compression unit.
-If compression does not reduce the size of the compression unit by at least 2 ** <b>ClusterShift</b> clusters (or 1 &lt;&lt; <b>ClusterShift</b> clusters), compression will not occur.
+If compression does not reduce the size of the compression unit by at least 2 ** <b>ClusterShift</b> clusters (or 1 << <b>ClusterShift</b> clusters), compression will not occur.
 Each compression unit must occupy at least one cluster less than the uncompressed data would occupy.

 ### -field Reserved